New Hyundai Kona Electric

 Thanks to an enlarged area for the appliance of hot stamping and a ring-shaped cabin shell structure with ultra-high-strength steel, the safety zone has been enlarged for top crashworthiness.
 The multiload-pass structure of the cabin disperses energy in various directions in the event of a collision and reduces the impact.

-Around the interior of the Kona Electric a total of six airbags are installed (two front airbags, two side airbags and two curtain airbags from first to second row, protecting both driver and passengers).
+Around the interior of the Kona Electric a total of six airbags are installed (two front airbags, two side airbags and two curtain airbags from first to second row, protecting both driver and passengers), electric cars are here to stay, if you are interested in getting one remember that you have the option of getting a residential electric car charger installation at home, which makes things even better.